getify/You-Dont-Know-JS/scope-closures/ch1.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 1: How is Scope Compiled?
+# Chapter 1: How is Scope Determined?

 | NOTE: |
 | :--- |